TRNC have 34 new positive COVID-19 cases

-9 people are from Lefkoşa, 8 people are from Gazimağusa, 4 people are from Girne, and 1 person is from the İskele region.
+16 people are from Lefkoşa, 2 people are from Gazimağusa, 3 people are from Girne, and 2 people are from the İskele region.

 Breakdown of cases by region: